aribornstein/azure-key-vault-secret-as-a-service/README.md

 # Azure Key Vault (Secrets As A Service)

-A scalable docker service for querying azure key vaults for secrets using service provider credentials.
+A scalable docker service for querying azure key vaults for secrets using Azure Service Provider Credentials.

 ## How to Install